knyete/Micropython-scheduler/README.md

 thread then suspends execution of that thread pending the result of a user supplied callback function, which is run by the scheduler.
 From the thread's point of view it blocks pending an event - with an optional timeout available.
 See paragraph "Wait on an Arbitrary Event" above.

-# Appendix: for scheduler purists

-Why do I sort a list rather than use a heapq?
-Firstly the heapq implementation isn't very micro.
-Secondly, the only list that gets sorted is a list of threads which were waiting on a time or an
-event: this has now occurred and they are ready to run.
-Such a list would typically comprise zero or one element.
-If there were five on the list I'd start to worry about the application design.
-Sorting a five element list of random elements of the type in use takes 36us on the Pyboard.
-Zero or one element takes 13us.
-These times are minor by comparison with the latency implied by a single higher priority task on the list.